jaeksoft/opensearchserver/src/doc/en/documentation/building_opensearchserver.md

 mvn package
 ```

-The builded war is available here:
+The built war is available here:

 target/opensearchserver-1.5-DEV.war

 ### To build the zip and tar.gz package
-The archive includes Apache Tomcat and the start and stop scripts.
+The archive includes Apache Tomcat, as well as the start and stop scripts.

 ```shell
 ant dist
 ```

-The builded zip and tar.gz archive are available here:
+The built zip and tar.gz archive are available here:

 dist/open-search-server.tar.gz
 dist/open-search-server.zip

-Alternatively, you can also download [these packages at SourceForge](http://sourceforge.net/projects/opensearchserve/files/)
+Alternatively, you can download [these packages at SourceForge](http://sourceforge.net/projects/opensearchserve/files/).